-Judge Howard P. King was born in Greenville, SC on April 13, 1939.
+Judge Howard P. King was born in Greenville, SC in 1939.
 His father, the late William G. King was originally from Rockford, IL. and lived in several northeastern cities before moving to the south in 1925.
 His mother, the late Maude Pickett, was a Greenville native.

 Judge King attended public schools in Greenville, graduating from Greenville High School in 1957.
 He received his Bachelor of Science Degree from The Citadel in 1961.
 While at The Citadel, he was on the Dean's List, received a Presidential Scholarship, and earned the J.D.
 Seahorne Award as Commander of the Outstanding Drill Platoon.

 Upon graduation he received a commission as a 2nd Lt., U.S. Army and served two years on active duty at Fort Sill, OK and Giessen, Germany.
 He attended the University of Tennessee and University of South Carolina Schools of Law and received his juris doctorate degree in 1966.
 He was Comments Editor for the SC Law Review and a member of Wig and Robe.

 Upon law school graduation, he moved to Sumter and practiced law until 1996 with the firm of Bryan, Bahnmuller, King, Goldman & McElveen.
 While in private practice, he was active in bar activities, serving as treasurer, secretary, president-elect, and president of the South Carolina Bar.
 He also is a past president of the Sumter County Bar Association.
 Judge King served as a S.C.
 Bar delegate to the American Bar Association for four years.